Power Up (album): Background and recording

+Release and promotion

-After a series of cryptic teases reading PWR/UP (stylised as PWRϟUP) on the band's website, the album's title was revealed to be Power Up on 7 October 2020.
+After a series of cryptic teases reading PWR/UP on the band's website, the album's title was revealed to be Power Up on 7 October 2020.
+The album was released on 13 November 2020.
+In its first week of release, it was projected to place either first or second on the Billboard 200 all-format albums chart, and to top the US and UK album sales chart.

-Also after a series of teasers in the days prior, the music audio for the band's first single, "Shot in the Dark", was released the same day.
+Prior to the album release, the music audio for the band's first single, "Shot in the Dark", was released on 7 October 2020.
 A music video for the song was released on 26 October 2020.
 The song topped the Billboard Mainstream Rock Songs chart for two weeks starting in November 2020.
-A (53-second) short clip of a second song, "Demon Fire", was debuted ahead of the album's release on 30 October 2020 as well and was released once again on 8 December 2020, the day before the complete song's world premiere release.
+A 53-second short clip of a second song, "Demon Fire", was debuted ahead of the album's release on 30 October 2020 as well; and was released once again on 8 December 2020.

-The music audio for the album's second single, "Realize", was released on 11 November 2020.

-The album was released on 13 November 2020.
-In its first week of release, it was projected to place either first or second on the Billboard 200 all-format albums chart, and to top the US and UK album sales chart.

 On 7 December 2020, it was announced that the music video for "Demon Fire" would have its world premiere release on 9 December 2020 as the third single from the album.

-A music video for the song "Realize" was released via YouTube on 13 January 2021.

-A music video for the song "Witch's Spell" was released via YouTube on 9 June 2021.

-A music video for the song “Through the Mists of Time” was released via YouTube on 30 September 2021.
+Two days prior to the album release, the music audio for the album's second single, "Realize", was released on 11 November 2020.
+A music video for the song was also released via YouTube on 13 January 2021.
+A music video for the song "Witch's Spell" was published on YouTube on 9 June 2021.
+It was also released as a single the same day.
+On 11 June 2021, the song "Through the Mists of Time" was released as a twelve-inch single, with "Witch's Spell" as the B-side as a part of Record Store Day.
+A music video for the song was published on YouTube on 30 September 2021.

+Tour

+To further promote Power Up, AC/DC launched the Power Up Tour on 17 May 2024 on Gelsenkirchen, Germany, with former Jane's Addiction bassist Chris Chaney replacing Williams and former Slash's Snakepit drummer Matt Laug replacing Rudd.
+Two songs from the album, "Shot in the Dark" and "Demon Fire", were played.